Use Dosbox to Play Classic PC Games

 |JETPACK||This will open the program JETPACK.EXE (The game file).|

-- Once you have typed in all of the commands, the game will then load.
-Jetpack is a fun little platform game where you fly around collecting gem and valuables while avoiding spinning ninja stars and a robot that looks suspiciously like the one from lost in space (Hi,, if you're playing dos games, I'm sure you've seen it).
+- Once you have typed in all of the commands, the game will load.
+Jetpack is a fun little platform game where you fly around collecting gems and valuables while avoiding spinning ninja stars and a robot that looks suspiciously like the one from lost in space (if you've played dos games, I'm sure you've seen it).

-- Once you're comfortable with all of the steps, try downloading some of the other games on www.dosgames.com .
+- Once you're comfortable with all of the steps, try downloading some of the other games on from this link.
 If you come across any difficult setups or games that don't work with the above instructions, just let us know in the comments below.
-DOS games can be a little tricky to set up but they're a little look into gaming history, and even if the graphics have aged, the game play often still holds up to today's standards.
-Just spend a few minutes with Jetpack and you will be forgiven for suspecting that's where Jetpack Joyride got their physics and some of their ideas from!
+DOS games can be a little tricky to set up but they're a little step back into gaming history, and even if the graphics have aged, the game play often still holds up to today's standards.
+Just spend a few minutes with Jetpack and you will be forgiven for suspecting that's where Jetpack Joyride got their graphics and some of their ideas!

 Tips, Tricks & Warnings

 There's not too much that can go wrong in an emulator, but be careful when looking around and creating folders in your C: drive.
 Check out the list below for some useful tricks and commands for using in DOSBox.

 - Are games running too fast or too slow?
 Use Ctrl + F11 or Ctrl + F12 to slow down or speed of the emulation.

 - Pressing Alt + ENTER while in DOSBox will make the window full screen.

 - Typing "EXIT" from the command line will close DOSBox.

 I have downloaded a game on Mac computer, how do I open it with DOSbox?

 I have downloaded DOSbox on my Mac computer, and have downloaded a game called jazz.zip.
 How do I open it on dos box?